saptarshibasu/azure-study/README.md

 * In Express Settings, the Azure AD Connect installation wizard asks for the following:
   * AD DS Enterprise Administrator credentials
   * Azure AD Global Administrator credentials
+* Azure AD P2 license are not required for users with Global Administrator or User Administrator roles to setup access review.
+However, to conduct access review, Azure AD P2 license is required

 ## Azure Bastion